The Top Cheap Eats in Samoa ???? [2023]

 With many Samoans also of Chinese descent, not to mention the abundance of fresh seafood making Japanese-style meals like sashimi and sushi all too easy, you’ll find plenty of value when it comes to Asian cuisine.

-Ok, so Bella’s Kitchen (Beach Road, Apia) does a bit of everything for very reasonable prices, but some of the best options are the “small” noodle boxes and Chinese-style soups for ST$12-$15.
-They also do very reasonable and tasty Mexican staples like quesadillas and chilli cheese fries for a similar price.
+Ok, so Bella’s Kitchen (Beach Road, Apia) serves a wide variety of meals at good prices, but some of the most popular choices are the noodle boxes and hearty soups from ST$20-$30.
+They also whip up tasty Mexican-inspired bites like quesadillas, chillidogs, and chilli cheese fries, all generously portioned and well worth the price.

 For all your bubble tea needs, LJ Cafe (Lotopa, Apia) offers the best value with drinks for ST$12-$15.
 Otherwise, Chada Cafe‘s (Vaitele Street, Vailoa, Apia) bubble teas are a little pricier but they also do Thai food like ST$15-$20 som tum Thai and peek kai tod.